 Basically it doesn't matter where your binary ends up, as long as you start it from the debugger.
 The only thing that matters is what you configured as your working directory.
 Once you want to run it manually, you have to make sure the binary is located in that same directory.

 Considering that your binary will most likely be in POOA when you're done, you may want to change the debugger settings to use that as your working directory (something like $(ProjectDir)/..) and stick with "data/tiles.png" as your path.

+The way I consider safe to a persons sanity is to handle the "camera" like any other object.
+Since scaling the camera doesn't make much sense, all you got are rotation (in the top left 3x3 "sub matrix" and translation in the last column -corresponding to the last 4 floats in the memory layout used for OpenGL-).
 This means the first three columns are basically the cameras x,y,z (typically "right", "up" and "forward") axes expressed in world coordinates with the last column being it's position.
 It's convenient and easy to read.

 To use it as view matrix, you obviously need to move everything "the opposite way", so you need the inverse of your matrix.
 Since you didn't scale, your matrix can be inverted in a simple way.
 The rotation part is transposed (which explains why it's rows, not columns) and the translation is negated along the original axes (which is better explained by showing the result.

 So if your camera matrix (using r,u,f,p as right, up, forward, position instead of uvn) is:

 So: keep your camera matrix around, don't recalculate from scratch every frame and for heavens sake, stay as far away from Euler angles as possible (ego shooter style camera is about the only thing they can handle without a lot of head ache).